core-wg/wg-materials/ietf109/core-109-summary.md

 The document refers to draft-bormann-core-media-content-type-format (MCTF) , which would preferably be an adopted draft before this document is sent to the IESG.

-It's not clear where MCTF belongs to (out of scope for EMAILCORE, very generic for CoRE), so it will go through DISPATCH.
+It's not clear where MCTF belongs to (out of scope for EMAILCORE, very generic for CoRE), so it can go through DISPATCH.
 Alexey offered as shepherd for MCTF, while Barry can possibly sponsor it as AD.

 ## New Block